ros-hybrid-behaviour-planner/so_data/README.md

 soBuffer aggregates with the `aggregation` option the incoming gradient data and stores per position / within a specified aggregation radius only one gradient.
 But when requesting the `current_gradient` the stored data is aggregated to return one vector.
+With parameters `result_moving` and `result_static` can be defined which gradients (moving/static/both) will be considered in the calculation.
 There are different options available which can be set using the `result` parameter.
 The gradients which will be aggregated can be restricted to a set of frameIDs.

 ```python